FOMO

 #### Competition-Based Reward Share

-Within each supported $MT, rewards are distributed according to a competition-based scoring system.
+Within each supported $MT, rewards are distributed according to two parallel scoring systems:

 **1. API Usage Share**